To come up with keywords, identify the most important words in your research question or topic.

 - Political Economy: EconLit

-- Policy-related literature: PAIS Index and Business Source Complete
+- Policy-related literature: PAIS Index and Business Source Complete and Policy Commons

 - Poverty: Sociological Abstracts and World Agricultural Economics and Rural Sociology Abstracts